DrRuski/cross-course-project-EliasEkornas/README.md

 ## Contact

-If you have any inquiries regarding my work, you may contact me anytime at:
+If you have any inquiries regarding my work or potential opportunities, you may contact me anytime at:

 [My Portfolio](imdev.no) - Under Construction